-WE 17074 TUNGSTEN INERT GAS (TIG) MANUFACTURING - This course shall provide the student with the required knowledge to set-up and operate TIG welding equipment.
+WE 17074 GAS TUNGSTEN ARC WELDING (GTAW) - MANUFACTURING - This course shall provide the student with the required knowledge to set-up and operate TIG welding equipment.
 Through an established progression of practice, the student should become proficient at welding Fillet welds and Groove welds in all positions, to include High Frequency on Aluminum and Stainless Steel of various thicknesses.

 Qualification will be available to those who achieve that level of expertise.
 Tests will be conducted in accordance with A.W.S.
 D-1.1 Structural Welding Code.

-WE 17084 FLUX CORED ARC WELDING - This course shall provide the student with the knowledge to set-up and operate FCAW welding equipment.
+WE 17084 FLUX CORE ARC WELDING - This course shall provide the student with the knowledge to set-up and operate FCAW welding equipment.
 Through an established progression of practice, the student should become proficient at welding fillet welds and groove welds in all positions.
 Progression is competency based.

-WE 17094 SMAW STRUCTURAL WELDING (PARTIAL JOINT PENETRATION) - The student shall develop an ability to do Shielded Metal Arc welding safely.
-Pass tests that meet the specifications set forth in the American Welding Society's Structural Welding Code.
-Through an established progression of practice, the student should become proficient at welding fillet welds in the 1F, 2F, 3F and 4F positions.
+WE 17094 SMAW STRUCTURAL WELDING (PARTIAL JOINT PENETRATION) - Through an established progression of practice, the student should become more proficient at making fillet welds in the 1F, 2F, 3F, and 4F positions.
 The student should become proficient at welding Partial Joint Penetration V-Groove welds in the 1G, 2G, 3G, and 4G positions.
+Tests are given that meet the specifications set forth in the American Welding Society's (AWS) Structural Welding Code D1.1.

-WE 17104 SMAW STRUCTURAL WELDING (COMPLETE JOINT PENETRATION) - The student shall develop an ability to do Shielded Metal Arc welding safely and pass tests that meet the specifications set forth in the American Welding Society's Structural Welding Code.
-The student should become proficient at welding Complete Joint Penetration V-Groove welds in the 1G, 2G, 3G, and 4G positions.
+WE 17104 SMAW STRUCTURAL WELDING (COMPLETE JOINT PENETRATION) - Through an established progression of practice, the student should become proficient at open V-Groove and V-Groove with backing in the 1G, 2G, 3G, and 4G positions.
+Tests are given that meet the specifications set forth in the American Welding Society's (AWS) Structural Welding Code D1.1.
 Prerequisite: WE 17094 SMAW STRUCTURAL WELDING (PARTIAL JOINT PENETRATION)